MoniVibe/HeadlessRebuildTool/headlesstasks.md

 ## Rules
 - Use WSL clone `/home/oni/Tri` for logic changes; avoid `/mnt/c` for active WSL work.
 - Do not touch `Assets/` or `.meta` from WSL (presentation owns those files).
+- When rebuilding, align `UNITY_WIN` to the Unity version in `ProjectSettings/ProjectVersion.txt` for the target repo.
 - Keep `Packages/manifest.json` and `Packages/packages-lock.json` in sync across clones when logic changes.
 - Scenario authoring is allowed only in headless-only locations (prefer `/home/oni/Tri/.tri/scenarios` or `$TRI_STATE_DIR/scenarios`); always reference the explicit scenario path in task notes.
 - Each task must include a scenario, measurable metric, and target threshold.
 - If a metric is missing, add minimal telemetry to support it.
+- If a bank failure is fixed or proof/env toggles change, update the runbook/prompt in the same cycle and note the update in the cycle log.
 - Nightly headless agents must attempt at least one task per cycle and update this file with baseline/threshold and status (even if still pending).
 - Keep tasks project-scoped: Godgame agents use Godgame + Cross-cutting tasks; Space4X agents use Space4X + Cross-cutting tasks.
 - Task-first budget: max 6 runs per cycle; at least 2 runs must be tied to the chosen headlesstask.
 Only rerun Tier 0 if a build/scenario/env changed or a failure needs the two-run rule.